Dog Talking and Walking Research, online survey, interviews and everyday observation

 People living in all parts of the UK

-Thanks to the 680 people who took part in the online survey.
-A summary of the findings will be available soon.
+Thanks to the 673 people who took part in the online survey.
+And the 41 people who were interviewed.
+A summary of the survey findings is available at https://wellbeingdog.wordpress.com/2022/10/31/survey-findings-summary/

 Telephone: 01509 228176